GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **Minimum Tier**: 1

-**Casting Time**: 8 + spell tier actions
+**Casting Time**: 8 actions

 **Range**: 10 yards

 **Effect**: You designate a point within range which attracts all loose and naturally moving fluids towards it.
 This includes running water, perspiration dropping from the body, or a spilled liquid.
-THis occurs at a speed of 3 yards per phase.
+This can affect fluids out up to a number of yards equal to the spell's tier multiplied by the spellcheck's points of success.
+This occurs at a speed of 3 yards per phase.
 This can affect creatures compsed of fluids as well, such as a wellarch.

+Alternatively you may have fluids repulsed from the area.

+This spell lasts as long as the caster concentrates on it.

 **At Higher Tiers**: For each tier beyond minimum, the range of the spell is either increased by 3 or the speed of movement is increased by .5 yard per phase.